Star Wars: Episode I – The Phantom Menace: Home media

 The film was released on VHS on April 3, 2000, in the United Kingdom.
 It was released in North America a day later and in Japan and Brazil on April 8 in what was claimed as the tightest worldwide release for a home video.
 There were two versions of the film, which were a standard pan and scan version and a widescreen Collector's Edition version.
 In its first two days of availability in the United States, the regular version sold 4.5 million copies and the limited edition sold 500,000.
+Making $176 million in sales revenue, The Phantom Menace was the fourth-highest-selling home video release of 2000, after Tarzan, Toy Story 2 and The Sixth Sense (all 1999).

 A year later on June 19, 2001, it was announced that The Phantom Menace would become the first Star Wars film to be officially released on DVD, in a slightly extended cut from the theatrical releases.
 This THX certified two-disc DVD release debuted on October 16 of the same year.
 The first disc contains the film and the second disc contains special features.
 On the first disc, there are three randomized selected menus themed to the planets Naboo, Tatooine and Coruscant.
 There is an Easter egg located in the options menu.
 When the THX Optimizer is highlighted, the viewer can press 1-1-3-8.
 By doing this, some bloopers and DVD credits will be shown.
 The special features include seven deleted scenes completed specifically for the DVD, a commentary track featuring Lucas and producer Rick McCallum, and several documentaries—including a full-length documentary entitled The Beginning: Making Episode I. There are also DVD-ROM features, including trailers for Attack of the Clones (2002).

 Upon its DVD premiere on October 16, 2001, The Phantom Menace competed with other major DVD titles that were released that month, including Snow White and the Seven Dwarfs (1937) and The Godfather trilogy.
 It became the fastest-selling DVD title of all time in the United States with 2.2 million copies being sold in its first week after release.
 This surpassed the previous record briefly held by The Mummy Returns (2001) two weeks prior, which sold 2 million copies within its first week.
 Less than a month later, The Phantom Menaces record for being the fastest-selling DVD was taken by Shrek (2001) when it sold 2.5 million copies in its first three days.
 The Phantom Menace was one of the only four films to sell over 2 million DVD copies during their first weeks of release at the time, with the others being The Mummy Returns, Shrek and How the Grinch Stole Christmas (2000).
 The film would overall earn $45 million from its first week DVD sales, more than the theatrical releases of From Hell, Riding in Cars with Boys, Training Day (all 2001) and other post-9/11 films.